guikarai/LinuxONE-crypto-utils/index.md

 ```

-The dm-crypt feature supports various cipher and hashing algorithms that you can select
-from the ones that are available in the Kernel and listed in the /proc/crypto procfs file.
-This
-also means that dm-crypt takes advantage of the unique hardware acceleration features of
-IBM Z that increase encryption and decryption speed.
+The dm-crypt feature supports various cipher and hashing algorithms that you can select from the ones that are available in the Kernel and listed in the /proc/crypto procfs file.
+This also means that dm-crypt takes advantage of the unique hardware acceleration features of IBM Z that increase encryption and decryption speed.
 Using the cryptsetup command, create a LUKS partition on the respective disk devices.
-For full disk encryption, use the AES-xts hardware feature.
+For full disk encryption, use the AES xts hardware feature.
 We choose the AES-xts to achieve a security level of reasonable quality with the best encryption mode.

 To confirm that is the best choise, you can issue the following command:
 ```
 [root@ghrhel74crypt ~]# cryptsetup benchmark